Vikerraadio

-Vikerraadio is an Estonian national radio channel of Eesti Rahvusringhääling (formerly Eesti Raadio).
+Vikerraadio ("Rainbow Radio") is an Estonian national radio channel of Eesti Rahvusringhääling (formerly Eesti Raadio).
 It began broadcasting on April 3, 1967.
 Ingrid Peek has been the editor-in-chief since August 7, 2017.

 According to the Kantar Emor radio survey, as of 2022, Vikerraadio was the most listened-to radio station in Estonia by day, week and month.
 122,000 listeners listened to Vikerradio per day and 230,000 listeners per week.

+History

+Vikerraadio started broadcasting on 3 April 1967.
+It was a music-based service; in addition, it had three five-minute news bulletins and three ten-minute spoken word programs.
+Some programs moved from Eesti Raadio I to the new service.

+Prior to the 1993 ER reforms, it was Eesti Raadio's second channel, officially known as Eesti Raadio II, but known de facto as Vikerraadio.
+The first edition of its flagship current affairs program Vikerkaja (Rainbow Echo) went live on 23 September 1968.